Description

 From Chapter 6, "Trends in Equity Compensation: An Overview" (footnotes omitted)

-Under the rules, current and former Section 16 officers will be subject to clawback of their incentive compensation when grant or vesting is based on stock price or other financial reporting metrics.
+Under the rules, current and former Section 16 officers are subject to clawback of their incentive compensation when grant or vesting is based on stock price or other financial reporting metrics.
 This includes performance-vested equity compensation received in the three years leading up to a restatement that results from noncompliance with SEC rules.
 The error can be either a material error or one that would become material if not corrected.